-- Provide guidelines for implementation of Proposition 1 groundwater project grants that fund groundwater banking or aquifer recharge programs in areas such as Sonoma Valley; - Expedite regulatory approval and permitting for groundwater banking and aquifer recharge programs; and - Allow surface water to be directed to off-stream reservoirs and stored for longer than 30 days.
+- Provide guidelines for implementation of grants that fund groundwater banking or aquifer recharge programs in areas such as Sonoma Valley; - Expedite regulatory approval and permitting for groundwater banking and aquifer recharge programs; and - Allow surface water to be directed to off-stream reservoirs and stored for longer than 30 days.

-S27.
+S31.
 Recycled Water